Welcome

 PGY-1/2 Pharmacotherapy Residency

-The PGY1/2 Pharmacotherapy residents will practice at Cleveland Clinic Main Campus over 24 months.
-The PGY-1 year mirrors the Pharmacy PGY-1 residency program in terms of required and elective rotations, however rotations are arranged in two to three month long clinical blocks that focus on a particular area of pharmacotherapy (e.g. Critical care, internal medicine, pediatrics).
+PGY1/2 Pharmacotherapy residents will practice at Cleveland Clinic main campus over 24 months.
+The PGY-1 year mirrors the Pharmacy PGY-1 residency program in terms of required and elective rotations, but the rotations are arranged in clinical blocks of two to three months, which focus on a particular area of pharmacotherapy (e.g. critical care, internal medicine, pediatrics).
 In the second year, more specialized blocks of clinical rotations and a longitudinal ambulatory care component are offered to build and enhance competencies acquired during the resident’s first year.
 Residents also have the opportunity to concentrate on a particular area of pharmacotherapy in their second year.

-Residents will complete a research project, manuscript, and present a local and national venues.
-Residents are required to staff 22 weekends during their first year and 15 weekends during their second year, work 2 holidays per year, and participate in an on call program.
-To assist with building research skills, the residents will participate in the residency research curriculum that takes place throughout the residency year.
-Additional research resources include: staff statistician, statistical software, and grant funding through the department of pharmacy.
+Residents will complete a research project, manuscript, and present at local and national venues.
+Residents are required to staff 22 weekends during their first year and 15 weekends during their second year, work two Cleveland Clinic-recognized holidays per year, and participate in an on-call program.
+To assist with building research skills, the residents will participate in research curriculum that takes place throughout the year.
+Additional research resources include a staff statistician, statistical software, and grant funding through the department of pharmacy.
 Residents also participate in a longitudinal pharmacy emergency response curriculum.
-Optional Experience: Residents can choose to complete a leadership certificate which is a 12-month training program that focuses in 4 key areas: essentials of leadership, leading yourself, leading others, and leading the profession of pharmacy.

 Contact